-- 3.1 Arrival time for Before-School program is 7:15 a.m. or later.
+- 3.1 Arrival time for Before-School program is 7:15 a.m up until 8:15 a.m.
+Children arriving after 8:15 a.m. must be dropped off to school staff.
 Arrival time for summer child care begins at 8:30am.
-Children must be accompanied by parent/guardian into their classroom and an instructor must be made aware of his/her presence. - In the unlikely event that the morning program instructor is not on-site upon arrival, the custodian will let you into the school but parents must remain with their child until the program instructor arrives. - 3.3 Parents are expected to pick up children in the After-School program no later than 6:00 p.m and no later than 5:00 pm for summer programming.
-Late pick-ups will be penalized at the rate of \$1.00 per minute thereafter.
-Penalties must be paid on or before the last day of the month in which they were issued.
+Children must be accompanied by parent/guardian into their classroom and an instructor must be made aware of his/her presence. - 3.2 In the unlikely event that the morning program instructor is not on-site upon arrival, the custodian will let you into the school but parents must remain with their child until the program instructor arrives. - 3.3 Parents are expected to pick up children in the After-School program no later than 6:00 p.m and no later than 4:30 pm for summer programming.
+Late pick-ups will be penalized at the rate of \$1.00 per minute.
+The Supervisor will contact families with late fees via email and set a date for payment.
 If late penalties are not paid on time, the child will not be allowed to attend the program.
-After three (3) instances of late pick-up, the MPCC reserves the right to discharge the registrant from the Extended Day Program/Summer Child Care. - 3.4 When picking up, parents, or their designates will communicate verbally with an Educator that they are leaving with their child.
+After three (3) instances of late pick-up, the MPCC reserves the right to discharge the registrant from the Extended Day Program/Summer Child Care.
+Late fees must be paid in exact cash or cheque to the Supervisor.

-3.5 Children will only be released to those adults identified on the registration form.
+- 3.4 When picking up, parents, or their designates will communicate verbally with an Educator that they are leaving with their child. - 3.5 Children will only be released to those adults identified on the registration form.
 Should it be necessary for another adult to pick up the child, parents must notify the MPCC in writing.